 The elegant, state-of-the-art passenger terminal was dedicated in 1960, and despite multiple expansions of the airport since, much of the interior and exterior of the mid-century terminal remains today.
 Though there has been a steep decline in air traffic and the airport now only caters to private and charter flights, it’s still possible to visit the lobby, which is open to the public and serves as the location of the International Women’s Air and Space Museum.
-If you can, avoid flying through the airport that travelers consider the worst in America.

 Marine Air Terminal at LaGuardia Airport

 Prior to World War II, some of the largest aircraft in operation were “flying boats,” which were fixed-wing seaplanes designed to land on water.
 Pan American Airways constructed three gateway terminals during the flying boat’s heyday, located in Miami (1934), San Francisco (1939), and New York City (1940).
 And while all three still stand, only one remains in operation for its original use today: the Marine Air Terminal at LaGuardia Airport.
 With an Art Deco interior and exterior, the Marine Air Terminal’s most distinctive feature is its rotunda, complete with a skylight, an airline motif (like propellers adorning each bench), and the largest mural produced by the Great Depression’s Work Projects Administration, which was designed by James Brooks and depicts the history of aviation—all of which remain today.